sourcegraph/about/content/blogposts/2023/levels-of-code-ai.md

 ### Level 0 - No AI assistance

 At this base level, the developer writes all code manually without any AI assistance.
-This reflects the traditional software development process that relies solely on human developers writing code.
 The developer is responsible for all aspects of programming, including writing, structuring, testing, debugging, and maintaining a codebase.
 AI does not generate or modify any part of the codebase.
 All logic, planning, and implementation comes from the human developer.
 This level serves as the starting point before introducing any AI assistance into the development workflow.

 In self-driving car terminology, this represents the SAE level 0 of driving automation, which is "No Automation."
 A vehicle operating at Level 0 is fully reliant on the human driver.
 The human driver performs all the tasks from acceleration to braking, steering, and everything in between.